-- (1) Parking of student automobiles in the University lots is permitted as posted by appropriate signs at the entrance to each lot.
-Authorization to park in University lots does not extend to spaces on a twenty-four-hour rented basis. - (2) Students may purchase permits to park in certain designated lots included in the University "lot rental" program.
+- (1) Parking of student automobiles in the university lots is permitted as posted by appropriate signs at the entrance to each lot.
+Authorization to park in university lots does not extend to spaces on a twenty-four-hour rented basis. - (2) Students may purchase permits to park in certain designated lots included in the university "lot rental" program.
 Hours for required permits are contained on each lot entrance sign.
-Application must be made to the Facilities and Services Parking Department, prior to parking in such lots. - (3) Students are permitted to park on any city street in accordance with the appropriate city regulations without any requirement that their cars be registered with the University. - (4) Students may purchase permits to park and/or store their automobiles in Lot F-23, located on Florida Avenue west of Lincoln Avenue; Lot E-14, located on the southwest corner of First Street and Kirby Avenue, and parking deck B04, located on University Avenue between Goodwin and Mathews.
+Application must be made to the Parking Department, prior to parking in such lots. - (3) Students are permitted to park on any city street in accordance with the appropriate city regulations without any requirement that their cars be registered with the university. - (4) Students may purchase permits to park their automobiles in Lot F-23, located on Florida Avenue west of Lincoln Avenue; Lot E-14, located on the southwest corner of First Street and Kirby Avenue, and parking deck B04, located on University Avenue between Goodwin and Mathews.
 Parking in these three lots is available twenty-four hours per day.
-Application must be made to the Facilities and Services Parking Department prior to parking in these lots. - (5) Refund of rental or storage lot fees will be prorated upon a request made to the Facilities and Services Parking Department. - (6) Visitors who wish to park overnight on University property must first obtain a temporary parking permit from the Facilities and Services Parking Department.
+Application must be made to the Parking Department prior to parking in these lots. - (5) Refund of rental lot fees will be prorated upon a request made to the Parking Department. - (6) Visitors who wish to park overnight on university property must first obtain a temporary parking permit from the Parking Department.